boecker-lab/ftree-msn/README.md

-This repository contains the code used for evaluation of the algorithm in:
+This repository contains the code used for evaluation of the methods decribed in:

 K. Scheubert, F. Hufsky, and S. Böcker
 **Multiple mass spectrometry fragmentation trees revisited: boosting performance and quality**